Alexander-Poganatz/upgraded-tribble/README.md

 * odbc-mariadb (MariaDB ODBC Client)
 * libodbc2 (Used by System.Data.Odbc)

-/etc/odbcinst.ini cac be checked for what driver names are configured by the package manager
+/etc/odbcinst.ini can be checked for what driver names are configured by the package manager